 As the name suggests, the race takes place in the evening and through the night on closed roads.
-The race’s late nature adds a new dynamic to the full, half and quarter ironman distances.
-The race begins at 6pm and the average full ironman battles throughout the night, finishing in the early hours of the following morning.
+The race’s late nature adds a new dynamic to the long course triathlon distance.
+The race begins at 6pm and the racers battle throughout the night, finishing in the early hours of the following morning.
 The race is set up at an industrial estate which you can see when travelling over the QE2 bridge.
 The race is limited to 300 participants making it a close-knit event.
-The fast, flat and traffic free course should ensure fast times for athletes seeking a personal best.
-With multiple laps passing by the transition and main spectator area motivation levels promise to be kept high.
+The fast, flat and traffic-free course should ensure fast times for athletes seeking a personal best.
+With multiple laps passing by the transition and main spectator area, motivation levels promise to be kept high.

-The event is a long distance race, offering the full ironman, half ironman and quarter ironman distances.
+The event is a long distance race, offering the full long course distance as well as shorter distances.